c2corg/v6_images/README.md

 This can be used to change the size or quality of *resized* images.

-This script iterate through *published* images.
+This script iterates through *published* images.
 For each *original* image
 found:
 * the *original* image is copied locally,
 * *resized* images are produced according to configuration,
-* *resized* images are pushed on publication bucket, overwriting old ones.
+* *resized* images are pushed in publication bucket, overwriting old ones.

 To regenerate the *resized* images: